Flight Training Assistance Program (FTAP)

 In the event the FTAP is terminated or funds run out, those airports with current applications will be contacted immediately.

 The Commission will make available to the governing body of all eligible airports, the grant application (949kb doc) which outlines the details of FTAP.
-Once submitted and approved, requested grant payments should be submitted via a grant payment voucher (206kb pdf) and will be computed at a rate of 75% pursuant to state guidelines.
+Once submitted and approved, requested grant payments should be submitted via a grant payment voucher (208kb pdf) and will be computed at a rate of 75% pursuant to state guidelines.
 Grant checks will be made payable to the airport and mailed to the airport’s designated representative.
+Click here (94kb pdf) to see an example of an airport-instructor agreement (required for your application).

 Aeronautics Commission Contact